-the barriers for scientists dealing with the media.
-This is further discussed in Sect.
-6. Secondly, Hut also concluded that this performance made him the "go-to person" for some journalists on tinkering for science which likely helped in landing him a gig as regular column-writer for a national newspaper.
-So although this was initially not a reason for him to participate in the show, media exposure can help scientists expand their science communication activities, and in many cases even have a snowball-effect (Albaek, 2011).

-In conclusion, important reasons for scientists to interact with the media include a sense of responsibility, wanting to educate the public, showing accountability towards taxpayers, potentially increasing scientific citations and research funding.
+- 100 on the show, allowing him to also talk about his teaching.
+He thereby realized the opportunity that came with the time crunch as it did indeed increase his degree of control over the content, which is often an issue in science communication.
+This is also clear from Peters (2013) review, in which lack of control over the communication process (including content) was identified as one of the barriers for scientists dealing with the media.
+This is further discussed in Section 6.
+Secondly, Hut also - 105 concluded that this performance made him the "go-to person" for some journalists on tinkering for science which likely helped in landing him a gig as regular column-writer for a national newspaper.
+So although this was initially not a reason for him to participate in the show, media exposure can help scientists expand their science communication activities, and in many cases even have a snowball-effect (Albaek, 2011). - In conclusion, important reasons for scientists to interact with the media include a sense of responsibility, wanting to educate the public, showing accountability towards taxpayers, potentially increasing scientific citations and research funding.
 In addition, appearing on television in particular may be an effective way to reach a broad audience and may increase visibility of scientists for journalists, leading to increased exposure.

-3 Target audience
+115 3 Target audience

-In any form of (science) communication it is important to think about who it is you are talking to (Liverman, 2008).
+In any form of (science) communication it is important to think about who it is you are talking to, your target audience (Liverman, 2008).
 What are the education levels of viewers or listeners?
 What is their prior knowledge of a certain topic?
 But also, why are they watching?
 What are their expectations?
-For example, differences between adults and children result in different approaches on television.
+For example, differences between adults and children result in different approaches on

+- 120 television.
 Programs for children often have the goal to educate and tend to be produced in series, while adult programming is more often focused on a single topic in a given show (Feder et al., 2009).
 There are various distinct genres of science on television: news, entertainment, fiction, nonfiction, documentary, magazine style (Dhingra, 2003).
-Each genre comes with its own target audience, as in-depth documentaries will have a different target audience than science stories during news shows.
-Because different target audiences require different communication approaches, it is extremely difficult - if not impossible - to successfully reach more than one target audience; something Hut found out the hard way.
+Each genre comes with its own target audience, as in-depth documentaries will have a different target audience than science stories during news shows. - 125 Because different target audiences require different communication approaches, it is extremely difficult - if not impossible - to successfully reach more than one target audience; something Hut found out the hard way.